Methadone Addiction Treatment

 Any use of methadone outside of a doctor’s instructions is considered drug abuse.
 This includes tampering with methadone pills by using them in any method other than prescribed.
 Even if the methadone prescription is not tampered with, taking more of it than prescribed is also abuse of the drug.

 - Lying or exaggerating symptoms to be prescribed higher doses

 - Refusal to undergo appropriate examination, testing or referral

 - Repeated “loss” of prescription

 Developing a physical dependency on methadone is not uncommon, and so your dosage should be discussed with your doctor.
-A physical methadone dependency occurs when the body adjusts to the presence of the medication and depends on that medication to function normally.
+A physical opioid addiction occurs when the body adjusts to the presence of the medication and depends on that medication to function normally.
 A methadone prescription can include instructions from your doctor to taper off the dosage to reduce and eliminate this physical dependency.
-This type of medication management is important—those who are physically dependent on methadone will experience withdrawal symptoms if they stop their methadone prescription too suddenly.
-If the withdrawal symptoms are extreme, they could drive the patient to continue using the substance despite significant harm—the definition of addiction.
+This type of medication management is important—those who are physically dependent on methadone will experience opioid withdrawal symptoms if they stop their methadone prescription too suddenly.
+If the opioid withdrawal symptoms are extreme, they could drive the patient to continue using the substance despite significant harm—the definition of addiction.